-(1) s is the symbolic name of the subroutine to be defined.

-(2) The a's called the dummy arguments, are each either a variable name or an array name.

-8.4.1.1 Subroutine subprograms are constructed as specified in 9.1.3 with the following restrictions:

-(1) The symbolic name of the subroutine must not appear in any statement in this subprogram except as the symbolic name of the subroutine in the SUBROU-TINE statement itself.
+- (1) s is the symbolic name of the subroutine to be defined. - (2) The a's, called the dummy arguments, are each either a variable name, an array name, or an external procedure name. - 8.4.1.1 Subroutine subprograms are constructed as specified in 9.1.3 with the following restrictions: - (1) The symbolic name of the subroutine must not appear in any statement in this subprogram except as the symbolic name of the subroutine in the SUBROU-TINE statement itself.

-(2) The symbolic names of the dummy arguments may not appear in an EQUIVALENCE or COMMON statement in the subprogram.

-(3) The subroutine subprogram may define or redefine one or more of its arguments so as to effectively return results.

-(4) The subroutine subprogram may contain any statements except FUNCTION, another SUBROUTINE statement, or any statement that directly or indirectly references the subroutine being defined.

-(5) The subroutine subprogram must contain at least one RETURN statement.

-8.4.2 Referencing Subroutines.
+- (2) The symbolic names of the dummy arguments may not appear in an EQUIVALENCE, COMMON, or DATA statement in the subprogram. - (3) The subroutine subprogram may define or redefine one or more of its arguments so as to effectively return results. - (4) The subroutine subprogram may contain any statements except BLOCK DATA, FUNCTION, another SUBROUTINE statement, or any statement that directly or indirectly references the subroutine being defined. - (5) The subroutine subprogram must contain at least one RETURN statement. - 8.4.2 Referencing Subroutines.
 A subroutine is referenced by a CALL statement (7.1.2.4).
 The actual arguments, which constitute the argument list, must agree in order, number, and type with the corresponding dummy arguments in the defining program.
-An actual

-Table 4 Basic External Functions

-Number Type of:

-Basic External Function Definition ot Arguments Symbolic Name Argument Function

-Exponential e a l EXP Real Real

-Natural Logarithm $\log_e(a)$ 1 ALOG Real Real

-Trigonometric Sine $\sin(a)$ l SIN Real Real

-Trigonometric Cosine $\cos(a)$ 1 COS Real Real

-Hyperbolic Tangent tanh (a) l TANH Real Real

-Square Root $(a)^{1/2}$ l SQRT Real Real

-Arctangent arctan (a) 1 ATAN Real Real

-A

-argument in a subroutine reference may be one of the following:
+The use of a Hollerith constant as an actual argument is an exception to the role requiring agreement of type.
+An actual argument in a subroutine reference may be one of the following:

+- (1) A Hollerith constant

-- (1) A variable name
+- (2) A variable name

-- (2) An array element name
+- (3) An array element name

-- (3) An array name
+- (4) An array name

-- (4) Any other expression
+- (5) Any other expression

+- (6) The name of an external procedure